Posters of grassroots organizations stating “We are not leaving from here” and “They are selling us” are plastered along building walls.

 During our presentation, Alice and I talked about restrictions created by government guidelines such as eligibility issues and burdensome obsessions with fraud prevention.
 She described hurdles created by the State, such as poor calculations that insinuated a Duplication of Benefits, inaccessible appeals process that end in denials, and poor management of case files that leaves applicants neglected and forgotten every step of the way.

 Alice believes the government could create processes and policies that would actually help disaster survivors in the Caucus or the folks in Villa Esperanza in Puerto Rico.
 Such policies would create a universal application to be used throughout the entire disaster recovery process.
-That application can be paired with processes that create a more coordinated response at all levels of government and partner with organizations already woven into the fabric of the community network to contribute to an overall improved process for those trying to recover post-disaster.
+That application can be paired with processes that create a more coordinated response at all levels of government while partnering with organizations already woven into the fabric of the community network to contribute to an overall improved process for those trying to recover post-disaster.
 The most necessary implementation is a community oversight committee who provides feedback to agencies about their administration of assistance programs.

 As Alice and I discussed the barriers and opportunities of our own understanding of the disaster recovery process in Houston, we felt a resounding agreement from the members of Hispanic Federation.
 They agreed that many of these changes were also necessary for an improved disaster recovery process in Puerto Rico.